-(3) This number is derived solely from public filings made by The K2 Principal Fund L.P. on the System for Electronic Disclosure by Insiders (SEDI).
+(4) This number is derived solely from public filings made by The K2 Principal Fund L.P. on the System for Electronic Disclosure by Insiders (SEDI).

-At the Meeting, Shareholders will be asked to pass an ordinary resolution to set the number of directors of the Company for the ensuing year at seven (7).
-The number of directors will be approved if the affirmative vote of at least a majority of Shares present or represented by proxy at the Meeting and entitled to vote thereat are voted in favour of setting the number of directors at seven (7).
+least a majority of Shares present or represented by proxy at the Meeting and entitled to vote thereat are voted in favour of setting the number of directors at six (6).

-Management recommends the approval of the resolution to set the number of directors of the Company at seven (7).
+Management recommends the approval of the resolution to set the number of directors of the Company at six (6).